- The api-ms-win-crt-heap-l1-1-0.dll is missing error is closely connected with Microsoft Office applications.

 - Another api-ms-win-crt-heap-l1-1-0.dll fix is to uninstall your Office product and reinstall it.

 - You can uninstall Microsoft office manually, but in our guide, you will also find an automatic solution.

-Attempting to open any Microsoft Office applications such as Word, Excel, PowerPoint and such might often lead to the generation of an error that shows the message – api-ms-win-crt-heap-l1-1-0.dll missing.
+Attempting to open any Microsoft Office applications such as Word, Excel, PowerPoint, and such might often lead to the generation of an error that shows the message – api-ms-win-crt-heap-l1-1-0.dll missing.

-That is rather curt and the least user friendly, more so for the non-tech types.
+That is rather curt and the least user-friendly, more so for the non-tech types.
 However, it still can be dealt with effectively and easily with just a little bit of patience and a few changes here and there.

-So, going for an uninstall of your Office suite followed by re-installing the same can be easiest way to be remedied from the problem.
+So, going for an uninstall of your Office suite followed by re-installing the same can be the easiest way to be remedied from the problem.

 However, before you get into that, attempting a repair of the current installation is also recommended.
 Here is how you can do that.

 How can I fix the Api-ms-win-crt-heap-l1-1-0.dll missing error?

 - Use dedicated software to fix the DLL

 1. Use dedicated software to fix the DLL error